REST is an educational course that provides the training directly to people who want to be volunteer respite workers.

 You may know a friend or business associate who regularly provides care to a disabled or ill loved one.
 Caregiving can be demanding, stressful and all-consuming.
 For their own sake, caregivers need help too.
 Respite care—care provided to a child or adult with special healthcare needs in order to give temporary relief to the family caregiver—can be a welcome solution.
 Caregivers often rely on individuals from their own personal network to volunteer to help out.

-The REST program will provide the skills and tools needed to take on those responsibilities.
+The REST program provides the skills and tools needed to take on those responsibilities.

 To help create a network of individuals who are trained in providing quality, compassionate respite care, Marklund, a nonprofit organizaton in Chicago’s western suburbs, developed REST–Respite Education and Support Tools–a unique two-fold educational program.